SCCapstone/CCChatbot/README.md

 `npm install yarn`

 When the above has completed.
-Next.

 `ng serve`